TamerSoliman/Automated_Data_Transfer/readme.md

 	4.8.
 Finally, the dummy file I use to trigger the post-transfer file processing is named "success.txt."
 You can change it on Line 101.
 5. Open the script `watch_and_trigger.py` with your editor and repeat steps 4.1 & 4.3 above (lines9,12, and 22).
 Save and close the script.
 6. That's it!
 Now run the `watch_and_trigger.py`  script in its current directory.

+	#Whom Should You Blame?

+Well, No one but yourself!
+I offer no warrantee, implied or explicit, for the code in any of my repositories.
+Use it at your own risk and discretion.
+I accept no liability, whatsoever, as a result of using it, or using a modified version of it!

+Tamer Soliman, the author of this repository, has been immersed in data collection and statistical modeling since 2002.
+He holds a PhD in quantitative Experimental Psychology, where he designs experiments to understand and model human cognition, decision making, socio-cultural behavior, attitudes, and actions.
+He develops data-centered utilities and applications that subserve his data-science and machine-learning projects.
+While he approaches his projects with the mindset of a skeptic homo-academicus,  he understands the concept of "deadlines", and loves making money just as all other homo-sapiens!